Table of Content

 Highly processed foods are also hard to digest.
 Oily potato chips, sweets, and surprisingly your #1 breakfast grain contain ingredients your body battles to process.

-That is on the grounds that “overly processed packaged foods sources contain numerous added substances to keep the items tasteful and shelf-stable,” explained Amengual.
+That is because “overly processed packaged foods sources contain numerous added substances to keep the items tasteful and shelf-stable,” explained Amengual.